stats

 Returns:

-Sum of all data in an array.
+Sum of all values in the array

 Type

-(static) sumsqrd(data) → {Number}
+(static) sumsqrd(options) → {number}

 Parameters: